nsiwek1/hpair-deliv/README.md

 ## Submission

 Please create an account at [Vercel](https://www.vercel.com) and then link your repo.
 It should automatically pull and build your `main` branch.
 Be sure to check that you are not getting any errors before submitting.
+You will need to submit both the vercel link to your deployment and the link to your GitHub repository.

+## Issues or Assistance

+If you run into an issues cloning the repo or breaking bugs that seem outside of your ability to fix, please reach out to Cole Harten  at charten@college.harvard.edu.
+Good luck, we look forward to your submissions!

 # Getting Started with Create React App